phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }

 impl BumpAllocator {
+    /// Creates a new empty bump allocator. pub const fn new() -> Self {
+        BumpAllocator {
+            heap_start: 0,
+            heap_end: 0,
+            next: 0,
+            allocations: 0,
+        }
+    }

-    /// Creates a new bump allocator with the given heap bounds.
+    /// Initializes the bump allocator with the given heap bounds.
     ///
     /// This method is unsafe because the caller must ensure that the given
     /// memory range is unused.
-    pub const unsafe fn new(heap_start: usize, heap_end: usize) -> Self {
+Also, this method must be called only once. pub unsafe fn init(&mut self, heap_start: usize, heap_size: usize) {
-        BumpAllocator {
-            heap_start,
-            heap_end,
-            next: heap_start,
-            allocations: 0,
+        self.heap_start = heap_start;
+        self.heap_end = heap_start + heap_size;
+        self.next = heap_start;
     }
 }
-}
 ```

 The `heap_start` and `heap_end` fields keep track of the lower and upper bound of the heap memory region.
 The caller need to ensure that these addresses are valid, otherwise the allocator would return invalid memory.
-For this reason, the `new` function needs to be `unsafe` to call.
+For this reason, the `init` function needs to be `unsafe` to call.

 The purpose of the `next` field is to always point to the first unused byte of the heap, i.e. the start address of the next allocation.
-It is set to `heap_start` in the `new` function because at the beginning the complete heap is unused.
+It is set to `heap_start` in the `init` function because at the beginning the complete heap is unused.
 On each allocation, this field will be increased by the allocation size (_"bumped"_) to ensure that we don't return the same memory region twice.

 The `allocations` field is a simple counter for the active allocations with the goal of resetting the allocator after the last allocation was freed.
 It is initialized with 0.